sulphurr/collegebot/README.md

 # College Assistant Chatbot

 ## Overview
-The **College Assistant Chatbot** is an AI-driven system designed to provide students with instant access to room locations, faculty schedules, and staffroom details.
+The **AI Powered Campus Navigation System** is an AI-driven system designed to provide students with instant access to room locations, faculty schedules, and staffroom details.
 Utilizing **Natural Language Processing (NLP)** and **Machine Learning (ML)**, it ensures accurate and efficient query responses.
 The chatbot is accessible via a **web platform**, enabling smooth and seamless user interaction.

 ## Features
 - **Instant Room Location Assistance**: Quickly find the location of any classroom, lab, or office.